3CX Self-Hosted vs Cloud: Which Is Right for Australian Businesses?

 Cost Comparison

 3CX pricing uses simultaneous calls (SC) as its unit, not users.
-A 4 SC license covers 4 calls happening at the same time -- you can have 50 users registered but only 4 conversations running concurrently.
-This is different from most hosted PBX providers that price per user per month.
+A 4 SC license covers 4 calls happening at the same time, you can have 50 users registered but only 4 conversations running concurrently.
+This is different from most cloud phone system companies that price per user per month.

 3CX Self-Hosted vs Cloud Cost (Annual, AUD approximate)